aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE 250 Lecture 12.md

 # Space Complexity
 All three data structures use space O(N) for a list of size N Linked lists use 2x (Single) or 3x (Double), the memory when compared to an array

+# Java List Libraries
+Disallowed on assignments
+Types specified with a type parameter
+## ArrayList
+Uses an array as underlying data structure
+Grows by 50% not 100% during a resize
+## Linked List
+Doubly Linked List